Wadelai: History

 Wadelai lay about 200 miles in a straight line north-northwest of Entebbe, and 72 miles by river downstream from Butiaba (on Lake Albert), just north of Lake Rubi, a swampy broad of papyrus and ambatch.
 The local Ragem were a Jonam branch of the Alur people, who migrated northwest under pressure from the Lango.
-The Ragem were first visited by a European, Lieutenant H. Chippendall, in 1875.
-In 1876 Romolo Gessi, exploring Lake Albert in the service of General Gordon, named the Ragem area "Wadelai" after its chieftain, a vassal of Kabarega, king of Bunyoro.
-The chieftain's personal name was Fishwa or Pico; "Wadelai" ("Wat-el-Lai", Wo' Lei, or Walad Lāy) was a patronymic ("son of Lai") bestowed by the Sudanese.
+The Ragem were first visited by Europeans in 1875, an expedition from Dufile sent by Gordon of Khartoum and led by Lieutenant William Harold Chippindall of the Royal Engineers, nephew of Edward Chippindall.
+In 1876 Romolo Gessi, exploring Lake Albert in the service of Gordon, named the Ragem area "Wadelai" after its chieftain, a vassal of Kabarega, king of Bunyoro.
+The chieftain's personal name was Fishwa or Pico; "Wadelai" (also "Wadlay", "Wat-el-Lai", Wo' Lei, or Walad Lāy) was a patronymic ("son of Lai") bestowed by the Sudanese.
 The region was annexed to the Egyptian Sudan and a site near Wadelai's village chosen as a government post.
 This post was on the western bank of the Nile, downstream (north) of the later British station.

 Here for some time Emin Pasha had his headquarters, evacuating the place in December 1888.
 Thereafter, for some years, the district was held by the Mahdists.
 In 1894 the British established the Protectorate of Uganda after making treaties with regional chiefs, including the "sheikh of Wadelai".
 The British flag was hoisted at Wadelai, on both banks of the Nile, by Major E. R. Owen.
 The British built a government station at 2°47′N 31°30′E on the east bank on a hill 160 to 200 ft above the Nile at a spot where the river narrows to 482 feet and attains a depth of 30 feet.
 Alur chief Uŋwec called this site "East Wadelai".
 At this place was a gauge for measuring the discharge of the river.
 The Lado Enclave of the Congo Free State controlled the west bank from 1894 and the Belgians occupied Emin's old fort.
 Ewart Grogan passed through in 1899, and wrote, "A tiny lake, scarce five miles wide, smothered with weed, two insignificant hills, over one of which the Union Jack flutters on a crooked pole, some gravitation-defying huts, a sad-eyed Englishman, such is Wadelai".
 Grogan lamented that the Royal Artillery officer manning the station had to spend his time "sorting mails and retailing beads and yards of cloth", keeping him from "the really important work of inspecting the country and winning the confidence of the natives".
 The British government post was moved from Wadelai to Fatiko in 1906 and then Koba in 1907.
 At the same time the Belgian post closed as part of a general withdrawal from Lado.
 From then until the outbreak of the First World War, Wadelai was a base for poaching of elephants for the ivory trade.
 In 1910 the Smithsonian–Roosevelt African Expedition was allowed to hunt white rhinoceros.